Magical Philipsburg, Montana

 Next door is The Sapphire Gallery where you can buy a bag of gravel with local sapphires in it for $30.
 Staff will screen your gravel to clean it and uncover the sapphires, you’ll do the sorting.
 You can have the gallery heat-treat them to enhance their color and to fashion them into jewelry.

 “Everyone loves finding treasure,” says co-owner Shirley Beck.
 “The sapphires have been waiting for them in the ground for a long time: about 50 million years.”

 But Philipsburg itself is a treasure, and that’s all the more reason to tread lightly on this town that’s growing in popularity.
 Most folks here follow the “Cowboy Code of the West,” which includes reminders like “Talk less but say more” and “Remember some things are not for sale.”
 When it’s time to leave, it may feel like saying goodbye to an old friend.

 “Philipsburg has activities and shops, eateries and photo opportunities, but at the end of your visit we just make you feel good.
 It’s magic,” Beck says.

-The town itself is a great example of how locals and newcomers can reinvent their town over time, overcoming a mining bust to become a tourist-fueled economy.
+The town itself is a great example of how locals and newcomers can reinvent their town over time, overcoming a mining bust to become a visitor-enhanced economy.
 Founded in the 1870s, Philipsburg was a bustling mining town that attracted people to its silver, manganese, sapphire and gold mines.
 But over time, the mines shut down, leaving the residents of Philipsburg with shuttered shops and a declining population.
 By the 1980s, it was nearly a ghost town.

 3 Stops in Philipsburg